 What does the or symbol mean when it appears on the worksheet?

 This symbol means a requirement is partially complete.
-This single may appear on a set of requirements using in-progress courses to show completion.
-A double indicates additional requirements are needed, and that you are advised to consult your advisor.
+The single or symbol may appear on a set of requirements using in-progress courses to show completion.
+A double or indicates additional requirements are needed, and that you are advised to consult your advisor.

 How does DegreeWorks differ from a transcript?

 The transcript is the official record of grades.
-The DegreeWorks worksheets is a tools provided to help you evaluate your progress toward fulfilling your degree requirements.
+The DegreeWorks worksheet is a tool provided to help you evaluate your progress toward fulfilling your degree requirements.

 How do I update my major, minor, or program information in DegreeWorks?

 You cannot update this information directly in DegreeWorks.
 You must submit an online request to change of major, minor, or concentration via the BC WebCentral portal.

-When should a student or advisor review a degree audit?
+When should a student or adviser review a degree audit?